 Related: The Best Coffee Makers

-What We Like: Includes 50-54mm and 58mm portafilters, 60 grind settings, large capacity, stainless steel conical burrs
+What We Love: Includes 50 to 54 milliliters and 58 milliliters portafilters, 60 grind settings, large capacity, stainless steel conical burrs

-What We Don't Like: On the larger size, pricey
+What We Don't Love: On the larger size, pricey

-If your dream kitchen is a modern one equipped with the latest technologies, then a smart coffee grinder will fit perfectly with your aesthetic.
-With an LCD screen interface, the Breville Smart Coffee Grinder Pro looks nice and operates just as well.
+If your dream kitchen is a modern one equipped with the latest technologies, then a smart coffee grinder will fit well with your aesthetic.
+With an LCD screen interface, the Breville Smart Coffee Grinder Pro looks attractive and operates just as well.
 Use the screen to select grind setting, number of espresso shots or cups of coffee, and grind time.

 The conical burrs are made with stainless steel to minimize heat and protect the coffee bean oils without sacrificing flavor.
 You can also adjust the timer in 0.2-second increments for precise grinding time.
 What sets this coffee grinder apart from the others is that it’s fully programmable with 60 different grind settings.
 The removable hopper is airtight, so your beans stay fresh.